rails/rails/guides/source/getting_started.md

 <%= link_to 'Back', :action => :index %>
 ```

-Finally, add another link to the +app/views/posts/show.html.erb+ template to go back to the +index+ action as well, so that people who are viewing a single post can go back and view the whole list again:
+Finally, add another link to the `app/views/posts/show.html.erb` template to go back to the `index` action as well, so that people who are viewing a single post can go back and view the whole list again:

 ```erb
 <p>